fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 In the lab we have a standard way of organizing the experiment notes, data and resources so that your work is clear to everyone in the lab and helpful when compositing a research paper.

-First of all, you need to go inside your personal folder named with your WPI usename.
+First of all, you need to go inside your personal folder named with your WPI username.
 Inside of that folder, create another new folder named "Research".
 Inside of the "Research" folder, you can create folders for all the different projects of yours.

 For each project, there are several folders you need to keep various forms of data.
 An example of this can be found here.